alex100397/News-app-test/README.md

 # News App

-This project was designed with the help of React.js, News API, OpenWeather API, Material UI.
+This project was designed with the help of React.js, Material UI, News API, OpenWeather API and state management with the help of Redux Toolit.

 ## Functionalities

-1. News is retreived from News API.
+1. News data is retreived from News API.
-2. Weather is calculated with the help of your Geolocation(Latitude,Longitude) and OpenWeather API.
+2. Weather is calculated with the help of your Geolocation(Latitude,Longitude) and the corresponding data is retreived from OpenWeather API.
 3. Search Bar is included for the user's to type the keywords.
 4. News Data is published according to the date.